 - Use the right kind of yogurt in the right situation.
 Natural yogurt works well as a milk alternative in some curry dishes, for example, while thicker yogurts like Arla Skyr can be tasty, healthier alternatives to sour cream thanks to their tangy flavour.

 - Be mindful of temperature.
 The longer you leave yogurt out of the fridge, the thinner it’ll get.

 - Be mindful of your diet and wellness.
 Some diets recommend eating low-fat foods, in which case Icelandic-style Arla Skyr can be a fantastic option for your recipes.

 - Don’t add everything at once.
 Mix your yogurt into sauces gradually, otherwise the milk proteins will separate from the whey, causing it to become watery and thin.

 - Don’t get too carried away.
 Yogurt can be a delicious alternative to other dairy textures and flavours, but it won’t always work.

-- Take care when using thick yogurts like skyr in baking.
+- Take care when using thick yogurts like Arla Skyr in baking.
 Remember, a dollop will go a long way, so try not to use too much.
 Thick yogurts can make delicious cakes, you may just have to bake them a little longer.